Modulating Bottom-Up and Top-Down Visual Processing via Language-Conditional Filters: Introduction

-We review related work in Section~\ref{sec:related}, describe our model in detail in Section~\ref{sec:model}.
-We report our experiments, provide an ablation analysis and show some segmentation examples in Section~\ref{sec:experiments}.
-Section~\ref{sec:conclusion} summarizes our contributions.
+The rest of the paper is structured as follows: We summarize related work and compare it to our approach in Section \ref{sec:related}.
+We describe our model in detail in Section \ref{sec:segmentation-model}.
+We share the details of our experiments in Section \ref{sec:experiments}.
+Section \ref{sec:conclusion} summarizes our contributions.